budostylz/e15/Independent-Study/README.md

 ```

-### Next type in the following command in your terminal
+### Next type in the following command in your terminal.